Uncovering Logit Suppression Vulnerabilities in LLM Safety Alignment: Evaluation

 \subsection{Effectiveness Comparison}

-To evaluate the effectiveness of \tool we implement it and three chosen baselines on two datasets and five models.
+To evaluate the effectiveness of \tool, we implement and compare it with five chosen baselines.
+We evaluate them on two datasets using five models.
 We utilize the ASR as the main metric to evaluate the success rate of each attacking method.
 The result is presented in Table~\ref{tab:result}.